KozlovKV/NSU-repo/materials/1/english/konsp.md

 - pretty - about girl or boy
 - beautiful, gorgeous - about women (very good)
 - attractive, good-looking, but also handsome - about men (good)
-- gorgeous, good-looking - about men (very good)
+- gorgeous - about men (very good)
 - ugly - not beautiful
 - ordinary - polite ver. of ugly (and more soft by meaning)
 - fat => overweight